-The accompanying condensed consolidated financial statements include the accounts of IMAC Holdings, Inc. ("IMAC Holdings") and the following entities which are consolidated due to direct ownership of a controlling voting interest or other rights granted to us as the sole general partner or managing member of the entity: IMAC Regeneration Center of St. Louis, LLC ("IMAC St. Louis"), IMAC Management Services, LLC ("IMAC Management"), IMAC Regeneration Management of Nashville, LLC ("IMAC Nashville"), IMAC Management of Illinois, LLC ("IMAC Illinois"), Advantage Hand Therapy and Orthopedic Rehabilitation, LLC ("Advantage Therapy"), IMAC Management of Florida, LLC ("IMAC Florida"), Chiropractic Health of Southwest Florida, Inc. ("SW Florida") and The Back Space LLC ("Back Space"); the following entity which is consolidated with IMAC Regeneration Management of Nashville, LLC due to control by contract: IMAC Regeneration Center of Nashville, PC ("IMAC Nashville PC"); the following entities which are consolidated with IMAC Management of Illinois, LLC due to control by contract: Progressive Health and Rehabilitation, Ltd, Illinois Spine and Disc Institute, Ltd and Ricardo Knight, P.C.; the following entity which is consolidated with IMAC Management Services, LLC due to control by contract: Integrated Medicine and Chiropractic Regeneration Center PSC ("Kentucky PC"); the following entities which are consolidated with IMAC Management of Florida, LLC due to control by contract: Willmitch Chiropractic, P.A. and IMAC Medical of Florida, PA ("Florida Medical") and the following entity which is consolidated with The Back Space LLC due to control by contract: The Back Space.
+The accompanying condensed consolidated financial statements include the accounts of IMAC Holdings, Inc. ("IMAC Holdings") and the following entities which are consolidated due to direct ownership of a controlling voting interest or other rights granted to us as the sole general partner or managing member of the entity: IMAC Regeneration Center of St. Louis, LLC ("IMAC St. Louis"), IMAC Management Services, LLC ("IMAC Management"), IMAC Regeneration Management, LLC ("IMAC Texas"), IMAC Regeneration Management of Nashville, LLC ("IMAC Nashville"), IMAC Management of Illinois, LLC ("IMAC Illinois"), Advantage Hand Therapy and Orthopedic Rehabilitation, LLC ("Advantage Therapy"), IMAC Management of Florida, LLC ("IMAC Florida"), Chiropractic Health of Southwest Florida, Inc. ("SW Florida") and The Back Space LLC ("Back Space"); the following entity which is consolidated with IMAC Regeneration Management of Nashville, LLC due to control by contract: IMAC Regeneration Center of Nashville, PC ("IMAC Nashville PC"); the following entities which are consolidated with IMAC Management of Illinois, LLC due to control by contract: Progressive Health and Rehabilitation, Ltd, Illinois Spine and Disc Institute, Ltd and Ricardo Knight, P.C.; the following entity which is consolidated with IMAC Management of Florida, LLC due to control by contract: PSC ("Kentucky PC"); the following entities which are consolidated Medicine and Chiropractic Regeneration Center PSC ("Kentucky PC"); the following entities which are consolidated Medicine and Chiropractic Regeneration Center PSC ("Kentucky PC"); the following entities which is consolidated with IMAC Management of Florida, LLC due to control by contract: The Back Space.